Richard W. Murray

 BA, Hamilton College, 1985

-Rick Murray’s marine biogeochemical research is oriented toward interpreting signatures of oceanographic, climatologic, and tectonic processes recorded in marine sediment.
-He studies the paleoceanographic record at a variety of time scales, as well as modern processes that control chemical and isotopic distributions in sediment.
-His analytical work is based on state-of-the-art ICP-emission spectrometry and ICP-mass spectrometry combined with TIMS isotopic analyses, using the BU Analytical Geochemistry Laboratories.
-Murray and his graduate students are active participants on oceanographic research cruises that gather sediment (e.g., coring) as well as study modern oceanographic and geochemical processes.
-Ongoing study areas and topics include the equatorial Pacific Ocean (geochemical paleoceanography/paleoclimatology, the subseafloor microbial biosphere), the Cariaco Basin offshore of Venezuela (redox history, terrigenous inputs, and climate), the northwestern Pacific (the sedimentary record of volcanism), the South Pacific Gyre (geochemical paleoceanography/paleoclimatology, the subseafloor microbial biosphere), and the central Atlantic Ocean, and the Japan/East Sea.
+Rick Murray’s marine biogeochemical research is oriented toward interpreting signatures of oceanographic, climatologic, and volcanic/tectonic processes recorded in marine sediment.
+He studies the paleoceanographic record at a variety of time scales, as well as modern processes that control chemical, microbiological, and isotopic distributions in sediment.
+His analytical work is based on state-of-the-art ICP-emission spectrometry and ICP-mass spectrometry, largely using the BU Analytical Geochemistry Laboratories.
+Murray and his graduate students are active participants on oceanographic research cruises that gather sediment (e.g., coring) as well as study modern oceanographic and geochemical processes, and have worked in the equatorial Pacific Ocean, the Cariaco Basin offshore of Venezuela, the northwestern Pacific, the South Pacific Gyre, and the central Atlantic Ocean, and the Japan/East Sea.
 Murray served from 2015-2018 as Director of the Division of Ocean Sciences at the National Science Foundation, Directorate for Geosciences, while on temporary leave from Boston University.